lapig-ufg/qgis-fgi-plugin/README.md

-# Global Inspection Tiles Plugin
+# QGIS Fast Grid Inspection (FGI)

 ## Introduction

 ## Overview

-The "Global Inspection Tiles" plugin is a versatile tool designed for use in QGIS, aimed at innovating the way users generate and classify samples.
+The "QGIS Fast Grid Inspection" plugin is a versatile tool designed for use in QGIS, aimed at innovating the way users generate and classify samples.
 Originally developed to assist in creating a comprehensive global map of pastures, its functionality extends far beyond just that application.
 Whether you're mapping pastures or undertaking any other geospatial analysis, this plugin offers a range of features to enhance your workflow in QGIS.

 ### Primary Features: